 Lacy Comic from Inazuma Eleven, which a comic editor finds in his office and decides to burn it along with other things he has.
 The Hero's team tries to stop him, thinking he's going to burn a special move manual.
 The book ends up in the hands of Kabeyama, who later spends sometime later reading it.
 Somehow, the said manual's really hidden inside that Hentai manga.

 In Mass Effect 2, Joker has a rather large porn stash that EDI sometimes comments on.
 In between the second and third game, it seems Cerberus's cyberwarfare division decided to attempt a remote take-over of Normandy.
-EDI, being unshackled and in full control of the Normandy's systems, naturally repulsed the attempt and retaliated by bombarding the Cerbies with spam data comprised of the zettabytes worth of Joker's porn; She weaponized the porn.
+EDI, being unshackled and in full control of the Normandy's systems, naturally repulsed the attempt and retaliated by bombarding the Cerbies with spam data comprised of the seven zettabytes worth of Joker's porn; She weaponized the porn.
+She was joking about it all being Joker's though.

 A sidequest in Borderlands 2 has you recovering arms dealer Marcus' most valued treasure: dirty pics of his ex-wife Moxxi.
 After you get the pics however, Moxxi pipes up and wants you to get the pics back for her so that she can post them online.